sagemath/sagewiki_to_gh-2022-10-10/days87.md

   * Buses depart from Manchester Airport direct to Burlington -- 0:55-4:00, 11:35-15:20 and 15:05-19:55.
   * Buses depart Boston South Station, running 7:00-11:55, 10:30-15:20, 14:00-19:55, 23:20-4:00.
 The city bus (Silver line) from the airport takes 15 minutes to go directly to the Greyhound station and runs every 12 minutes.
 The silver line from the airport is free.

-There may also be carpools traveling from Boston and Hanover, NH.
+There may also be carpools traveling from these Boston, Montreal and Hanover, NH.
 If you're interested in a carpool feel free to edit this wiki page.

 == Local Dining Options ==